 Job Seeker Scams

 There is no better time than while someone is out of work and filling out tons of job applications to try and snag a few victims.
 Some are fake from the “get go” and all of your information is submitted to the scammer.
-Some will ask you for an interview in a strange way like through Google Hangouts, others will ask for financial information right up front, and some will go the easy route and just email you with some fake link or attachment!
+Others will ask you for an interview in a strange way, like through Google Hangouts, whil still others will ask for financial information right up front.
+Some will go the easy route and just email you with a fake link or attachment.